knative/docs/docs/serving/app-security/security-guard-quickstart.md

     1. Run `ko apply -Rf ./config`

-=== "Install from released images"
+=== "Install from released images and yamls"

     Use released images to update your system to enable Guard:

-    1. Change in config-features the feature named 'queueproxy.mount-podinfo' to `allowed` Either update config-features directly using `kubectl edit ConfigMaps -n knative-serving config-features` as follows:
+    1. Set the feature named 'queueproxy.mount-podinfo' to `allowed` in the config-features ConfigMap.

+        An easy way to do that is using:

         ```
-        apiVersion: v1
-        kind: ConfigMap
-        ...
-        data:
-            queueproxy.mount-podinfo: allowed
-        ```

-        Or use the following command to update the config-deployment ConfigMap:
-        ```
         kubectl apply -f https://https://raw.githubusercontent.com/knative-sandbox/security-guard/release-0.1/config/deploy/config-features.yaml
         ```

-    1. Replace the queue-sidecar-image with `ghcr.io/knative.dev/security-guard/guard-service`
+    1. Set the queue-sidecar-image to `gcr.io/knative-releases/knative.dev/security-guard/cmd/queue` in the config-deployment ConfigMap.

-       for example if you are not using an operator, you may use the following command to update the config-deployment ConfigMap:
+        An easy way to do that is using:

         ```
         kubectl apply -f https://github.com/knative-sandbox/security-guard/releases/download/v0.1.0/queue-proxy.yaml
         ```